 Two road conditions are commonly known to be the most slippery: driving within the first 30 minutes after it’s started raining and driving when the temperatures are just below freezing.
 Both conditions result in extremely low traction and are responsible for causing many accidents, so it’s essential to keep yourself safe if you believe you might encounter either.

-The Most Slippery Road Conditions to Avoidslippery road conditions to avoid
+The Most Slippery Road Conditions to Avoid

 Under 15 Minutes After Rain Starts